mehmetsunkur/mehmetsunkur-uol-module5-midterm/cm3005/data-sets.md

 ## Notes

 These data are heavily dependent on the time they were collected, which is in this case February 7th, 2023.

+## Dataset Details

+* Origin: The dataset was obtained from Kaggle, a popular platform for data science competitions and hosting datasets.
+* Size: The dataset contains approximately 10,000 entries, making it manageable for analysis and processing.
+* Structure: The dataset is structured in a tabular format, with each row representing a unique song and each column representing a specific attribute or metric.
+* Data Types: The dataset includes a mix of numerical and categorical data types, such as integers, floats, and strings.

+## Fitness for Linear Regression

+The "Spotify and Youtube" dataset is suitable for linear regression analysis because it provides a comprehensive compilation of audio features and performance metrics for the top 10 songs of various Spotify artists and their YouTube videos.
+The dataset's structure and data types make it ideal for analyzing the relationships between different attributes and metrics, such as the relationship between danceability and energy.